-Fancy a gin and tonic?
-Before you crack open the Sing Gin, let’s take a look into the history and science behind our most loved cocktail.
+Before you crack open the Sing Gin, let’s take a look into the history and science behind making a good gin and tonic.

-We’ll take you on a short but insightful journey, starting with a brief history of the gin and tonic, which tonic water to select, ratios and glassware and how to serve (we’ll leave the drinking part to you).
+Allow us to take you on a short but insightful journey, starting with a brief history of the gin and tonic, which tonic water tastes best with gin, the perfect gin to tonic ratio and the ideal glass to serve your gin and tonics in.

-We all have a blurry past, the gin and tonic is no exception… let’s start with a South American tree known as the Cinchona tree.
+We all have a blurry past, and the mighty gin and tonic is no exception.
+The gin and tonic story began in South America with the roots of a tree known as the Cinchona tree.

 The quinine extracted from the Cinchona bark is used to flavour tonics, bitters and aromatised wines.
 Not only does it deliver exceptional flavour, the bark was used as a medicine by Andean tribes to treat fevers, heart problems and malaria.
 In World War II, soldiers consumed quinine to fight off the threat of malaria.